syncfusion-content/blazor-docs/blazor/chart/chart-types/stack-area.md

 ---
 layout: post
-title: Stacked Area in Blazor Charts Component | Syncfusion
+title: 100% Stacked Area in Blazor Charts Component | Syncfusion
-description: Checkout and learn here all about Stacked Area Chart in Syncfusion Blazor Charts component and more.
+description: Checkout and learn here all about 100% Stacked Area Chart in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug
 ---

-# Stacked Area in Blazor Charts Component
+# 100% Stacked Area in Blazor Charts Component

-## Stacked Area
+## 100% Stacked Area Chart

-[Blazor Stacked Area Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/stacked-area-chart) is a chart with Y values stacked over one another in the series order.
-It shows the relation between individual values to the total sum of the points.
-To render a [stacked area](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/stacked-area-chart) series in your chart, define the series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Type) as [`StackingArea`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeriesType.html#Syncfusion_Blazor_Charts_ChartSeriesType_StackingArea) in your chart configuration.
-This indicates that the data should be represented as a stacked area chart, which is ideal for showing the contribution of each part to a total over time or across other categorical data.
+[100% Stacked Area Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/100-stacked-area-chart) displays multiple series of data as stacked areas, ensuring that the cumulative proportion of each stacked element always totals 100%.
+Hence, the y-axis will always be rendered with the range 0–100%.
+To render a [100% stacked area](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/100-stacked-area-chart) series in your chart, define the series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Type) as [`StackingArea100`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeriesType.html#Syncfusion_Blazor_Charts_ChartSeriesType_StackingArea100) in your chart configuration.
+This indicates that the data should be represented as a 100% stacked area chart, where the cumulative values for each data point are expressed as a percentage of the total.
+This ensures that the sum of all series at each point is always 100%.

 ```cshtml